KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 "Can you come in the back way?
 I don't want to make a scene inside.
 You can see him play from back stage."

 Davis nodded.
-"That would be fine."
+"That'll work."

 "I'll meet you out back, officer," he said, pointing to her right.

 Sanders went back inside and Davis tipped her hat to the doorman and started around the side of the club.
 She called in to dispatch what she was doing, just to be safe.
 The back alley was well lit and only a few cars were parked nearby.
 One of them was a black vette that she recognized as being Pete's car.
 The plates matched what she was told.

-The metal door popped open and Sanders let her enter.
+The old metal door popped open and Sanders let her enter.
 The music was much louder inside as he guided her to the side of the stage.
 She looked out into the red bathed stage and saw Pete Kasinovich playing his saxophone.
 He was dressed in a black suit with a gray, short brimmed fedora.
 Sanders looked back at her and Trooper Davis gave him a thumbs up.
 She was back in the alley not a minute later.

 _Easiest job of the night_, she thought as she made her way back to her cruiser.